 He claimed to be the resurrection and the life.
 Is there evidence?
 Yes, and here it is, five evidences.
-First, as we'll see when we get to the text in a couple of weeks...

 1. He raised Lazarus from the dead (John 11:43-44).
 It's one of my favorite passages in the Bible.
 I wish I had a DVD recording of the scene described in John 11:43-44, "Jesus called in a loud voice, 'Lazarus, come out!'
 The dead man came out, his hands and feet wrapped with strips of linen, and a cloth around his face.
 Jesus said to them, 'Take off the grave clothes and let him go."